StevenTammen/bibledocs.org/content/subject-index.md

 study-title="Group Study - Ichthys' BB6A Peripateology - The Study of the Christian Walk"
 page-title="Confession, forgiveness, avoiding self-loathing, and reorienting towards God after we fall" header-title="Avoid self-loathing"
 %}}

+## Perfection {#perfection}

+{{% subject-index-link
+content-type="Longer Topical"
+content-type-slugified="longer-topical-studies"
+link="/longer-topical-studies/ichthys-bb1-the-study-of-god-group-study/gods-perfect-character/"
+study-title="Group Study - Ichthys' BB1 Theology - The Study of God"
+page-title="God's Perfect Character"

+%}}

+### Perfection > Is impossible for fallen mankind {#perfection-is-impossible-for-fallen-mankind}

+{{% subject-index-link
+content-type="Longer Topical"
+content-type-slugified="longer-topical-studies"
+link="/longer-topical-studies/ichthys-bb1-the-study-of-god-group-study/gods-perfect-character/#why-are-we-told-to-be-perfect-like-god-in-matthew-5-48-if-we-can-never-live-up-to-that-standard"
+study-title="Group Study - Ichthys' BB1 Theology - The Study of God"
+page-title="God's Perfect Character"
+header-title="Why are we told to be perfect like God in Matthew 5:48 if we can never live up to that standard?"
+%}}

 ## Philosophy {#philosophy}